 Following consultation with academic advisors in the subject areas, if you are interested you can see whether you can advance your studies at a reduced rate, even though you have a small child.
-Especially in degree courses with lots of self-study and coursework, it can be sensible to agree an individual study plan with the examination board to give you more planning security.
-This also makes it possible for you to avoid problems caused by an official part-time degree - which, for example, results in you waiving your BAföG entitlement. -> What is a part-time degree?
-(At this point, I would actually like to link to university webpage with information on this, but а unfortunately there is no such thing)
+Especially in degree courses with lots of self-study and coursework, it can be useful to agree an individual study plan with the examination board to give you more planning security.
+This also makes it possible for you to avoid problems caused by an official part-time degree - which, for example, results in you waiving your BAföG entitlement. -> Does not just happen, requested (only possible has to be for few studies/subjects).